Farmstead Namesake & History

 The Farmstead serves as a permanent and living reminder of Officer Rose’s love for animals and her zest for life.

 When the Deanna Rose Children’s Farmstead opened nearly 40 years ago, it had two miniature horses, two Shetland ponies, nine goats, six sheep, three calves, a dozen chickens, a vegetable garden, child-size replicas of a barn with a loft, a silo with a slide and a shaded seating area.

-Today, the Farmstead has almost 200 farm animals and birds of prey, vegetable and flower gardens, a one-room country schoolhouse, a dairy barn, an old-time fishing pond, horse drawn wagon rides, pony rides, playgrounds, Main Street and more.
+Today, the Farmstead has almost 250 farm animals and birds of prey, vegetable and flower gardens, a one-room country schoolhouse, a dairy barn, an old-time fishing pond, horse-drawn wagon rides, pony rides, playgrounds, Main Street, and more.
 Other interesting tidbits:

 There was an on-site supervisor who lived in an apartment at the Farmstead for the first seven years.
 During its opening season, there was one supervisor and four seasonal employees.
-Today, there are eight supervisors, 75 seasonal staff members and hundreds regular volunteers.
+Today, there are eight supervisors, 75 seasonal staff members, and hundreds of regular volunteers.

 11,000 visitors came to the Farmstead its first year; that’s now the attendance of a typical weekend.
 Over 400,000 visitors are now expected each year.

 - 1971- The land known as Community Park was purchased by Overland Park.